ouspg/CompSec/README.md

 ## The Course

-The course has seven (7) lectures, seven (7) weekly lecture assignments and five (5) laboratory exercises.
+The course has seven (7) lectures, seven (7) weekly lecture questionnaires, five (5) laboratory exercises and final coursework.
+(No exam!)

 Lectures are handling topics from high perspective and they are not going technically deep.
-Lecture assignments are based on lectures (surprisingly!).
+Lecture questionnaires are based on lectures (surprisingly!).

 Laboratory exercises are thought as individual packages: containing theory and exercises, and going technologically very deep.

-To pass the course, you have to get enough points *totally* from exercises/assignments and final course work.
+To pass the course, you have to get enough points *totally* from exercises/questionnaires and final coursework.
 From the beginning, you should be able to see, what you have to do for earning some specific grade.

 **This means: as long as you get enough points from somewhere, you can skip even final coursework.
 Grading table is presented [here.](#grading)**